ThePoleThatFishes/NC-feat-OC-scripts/README.md

 **Q: Will you make overhaul scripts?**

 A: Not for the time being.
 I am waiting on NC:O to be feature complete, and have OC support.
+The turbine's OC port seems to work like its preoverhaul counterpart, and some testing shows the turbine script also works for overhaul!

 **Q: What are legacy-versions?**